Counselling

 Click here for more information on counselling and to access the self-referral form.

 Our Listening Friends service offers you the choice of speaking in confidence and anonymously to one of our trained volunteer pharmacists.
-The peer support provides you with an opportunity to talk about the stresses or pressures working in or studying pharmacy may be causing you.
-Our volunteers do not provide advice, but they recognise the pressures of pharmacy practice and will offer you the time and space to talk through those issues to try to find clarity.
-They can also sign post you to other organisations who can provide further specialised help and support.
+The peer support provides you with an opportunity to to talk to a pharmacist trained in listening skills about any stresses or pressure you may be feeling.
+Our volunteers do not provide advice, but will offer you the time and space to talk through those issues to try to find clarity.

 Click here for more information on Listening Friends and how to request a call.